cnthiesen/quantum-innovation-challenge/eligibility.md

 # Eligibility

 To be eligible for participating in the Quantum Innovation Challenge, the following requirements must be met:
 1. Teams must consist of at least one academic member.
+2. Teams can comprise solely of academics or include both academics and start-up partners.
-2. The academic member must be employed or affiliated with a university, hospital, or other non-profit research institution and will receive the voucher grant for Gefion access during Phase 2.
+3. The academic member must be employed or affiliated with a university, hospital, or other non-profit research institution and will receive the voucher grant for Gefion access during Phase 2.
 The institution will serve as administering institution for the grant.
-3. Each team member must have an active role.
+4. Each team member must have an active role.
 Each team is responsible to define the role of each team member.
-4. The academic member must send a hosting letter signed by the head of department of the administering institution to <a href="mailto:quantum_challenge@mqs.dk">quantum_challenge@mqs.dk</a>.
+5. The academic member must send a hosting letter (<a href="https://github.com/Quantum-Innovation-Challenge/quantum-innovation-challenge.github.io/blob/main/assets/template_hosting_letter.pdf">pdf template link</a>) signed by the head of department of the administering institution to <a href="mailto:quantum_challenge@mqs.dk">quantum_challenge@mqs.dk</a>.
+After verification and the completion of the challenge the documents will be deleted following the EU General Data Protection Regulation (GDPR).
-5. Teams may submit only one proposal for this challenge.
+6. Teams may submit only one proposal for this challenge.

 # Intellectual Property (IP)